 We strive to achieve sustainable growth and further enhance our overall competitiveness in the MVAC system services industry in Hong Kong and Macau leveraging our competitive strengths and implementing our business strategies including (i) acquisition of performance bond for new projects; (ii) employment of additional staff and provision of relevant training; and (iii) leasing of a new office and employment of additional staff in Macau.
-For further details, please refer to the sections headed "Business - Business strategies" and "Future plans and use of proceeds" in this prospectus.
+For further details, please refer to the sections headed "Business - Business strategies" and "Future plans and [REDACTED]" in this document.